joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

+# 11.2 Disposal, Insurance and Acquisition Proceeds and Excess Cashflow

 (ii) funded entirely from Excess Cashflow not required to repay the Term Loans pursuant to clause 11.2 (Disposal, Insurance and Acquisition Proceeds and Excess Cashflow) and provided that:

 - (A) no Default is continuing or would occur immediately after making such payment; and